TozurElena/get-jock-light-dark-mode-react-tailwind/README.md

 - [ReactIcons](https://react-icons.github.io/react-icons)
 - [Netlify](https://www.netlify.com/)
 - [Joke API](https://github.com/15Dkatz/official_joke_api)
-- [Axios](https://axios-http.com/docs/intro) Axios is a promise-based HTTP Client for node.js and the browser.
+- [Axios](https://axios-http.com/docs/intro)  is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.